Dataherald/dataherald/README.md

 3. Querying the data in natural language

 ### Connecting to your data warehouses
-We currently support connections to Postgres, BigQuery, Databricks and Snowflake.
+We currently support connections to Postgres, BigQuery, Databricks, Snowflake and AWS Athena.
 You can create connections to these warehouses through the API or at application start-up using the envars.

 #### Connecting through the API